-How to Add Custom Fonts to the New Dubsado Form Builder
+How to Add Custom Fonts to Dubsado Forms

 You’ll need a URL for each of your font files so you can link to them in your CSS code.
 Here are two ways to do this: